 Children started using the toilet around the age of 3.
-However, children could be scared of poorquality toilets, ones that were unstable, or dark.
+However, children could fear poor-quality toilets, ones that were unstable, or dark.

-No one reported leaving poo on the ground, throwing it in the garbage, or being too disgusted by it to clean it.
-Poo becomes more disgusting when the children start eating solid foods.
+No one reported leaving poo on the ground or being too disgusted by it to clean it.
+Poo becomes more disgusting when the children start eating solid foods, and others poo was more disgusting than their own children's.

 Throwing the poo in or around the garden, river or sea was believed to contaminate food and fish.
 Poo on the ground was also known to attract flies which could spread dirt to food.

 Participants reported different reasons for cleaning the poo away.
 An important reason was to do what was best for their child, for their health and wellbeing.
 Mothers and fathers did not want flies to touch their baby's poo and then touch food.
-Other reasons were because that is what everyone else in the village does, and because it would be embarrassing if a visitor came to their house and found poolying around.
+Other reasons were because that is what everyone else in the village does, and because it would be embarrassing if a visitor came to their house and found poo lying around.